SachaSkinner/hello_world/README.md

 # hello_world
 Just the first one
-I am Sasha who is form Russia, and I want to become a programmer.
+I am Sasha who is from Russia.
 I type every day.
 LOL.